Managing Our business Responsibly

 Our Compliance Program focuses on key healthcare risk areas and partners dedicated ethics and compliance officers with business leaders to set expectations of honesty and integrity in all relationships — with patients, customers, suppliers, fellow employees, investors, the general public, and others.
-Our Code of Ethics and Business Conduct requires employees to comply with all applicable laws, regulations, rules, and is included in employee training.
-Our goal is to continue to have all current employees complete annual compliance training and new employees complete it within 45 days of hire.
+Our Code of Ethics and Business Conduct requires employees to comply with all applicable laws, regulations, and rules, and is included in employee training.
+Our goal is to continue to have all current employees complete annual compliance training.

 GLOBAL SUPPLIER CODE OF CONDUCT

 The Global Supplier Code of Conduct outlines our commitment to good business practices and sustainable procurement.
-It is comprised of the following six key principles: integrity and ethics, human rights and labor conditions, occupational health and safety, environment, quality, and governance and management systems.
+The Global Supplier Code of Conduct comprises the following six key principles: integrity and ethics, human rights and labor conditions, occupational health and safety, environment, quality, and governance and management systems.

 DATA PRIVACY AND CYBERSECURITY

-In March 2018 we established our Information Security Office and appointed a Chief Information Security Officer who partners with executive leadership to deploy trusted solutions that strengthen and streamline our approach to data privacy and cybersecurity.
+In 2018 Fresenius Medical Care North America established our Information Security Office and appointed a chief information security officer (CISO) who partners with executive leadership to deploy trusted solutions that strengthen and streamline our approach to data privacy and cybersecurity.
 In 2021, Fresenius Medical Care expanded its commitment to improving cybersecurity resilience and hired their first global CISO.
 The global CISO will drive an Information Security and IT Privacy Assurance program that integrates against our global corporate needs.

 Our mission is to deliver superior care that improves the quality of life of every patient, every day, setting the standard by which others in the healthcare industry are judged.
 It is that focus on providing superior care to patients that drives our work every day.
 It is why we advocate for people living with kidney disease and the dialysis community at all levels of government.
-Our Government Affairs team collaborates with clinics across the country to provide them with tools and information to support these advocacy efforts.
+Our Government Affairs team collaborates with centers across the country to provide them with tools and information to support these advocacy efforts.